Trade Ideas

 What Is Trade Ideas?

-Trade Ideas is a stock scanner built to equip traders and investors with advanced discovery tools aimed at improving results.
+Trade Ideas is a stock scanner and market-data platform designed to help traders and investors discover and evaluate setups using configurable filters, real-time alerts, and strategy testing tools.
 It is also known for an artificial intelligence-driven virtual assistant named Holly.

-Many traders view Trade Ideas as a long-running, well-known platform, but “trustworthy” still means doing your own due diligence on fit, costs, and the risks of acting on fast-moving signals.
+Many traders consider Trade Ideas a long-running, established platform, but “trustworthy” still depends on your own due diligence: costs, fit with your strategy, and the risks of acting on fast-moving signals.

 Who Is It For?

-- Best fit: Active traders who monitor markets during the session and want a highly configurable scanner with rapid alerts and advanced layouts.
+- Best fit: Active traders who monitor the market during the session and want a highly configurable scanner with rapid alerts, real-time coverage, and advanced layouts.

-- Best fit: Traders who already have a defined setup (entries, exits, and risk rules) and want software to help enforce that workflow with consistent filters and repeatable scans.
+- Best fit: Traders who already have a defined workflow (entries, exits, and risk rules) and want software to help enforce repeatable scans using consistent filters.

-- Consider avoiding: Beginners who are still learning basic order types and risk sizing, because the platform’s depth can encourage “tool chasing” instead of skill building.
+- Consider avoiding: Beginners who are still learning basic order types and risk sizing, because extensive signals can be misused and may shift attention from fundamentals and process.

-- Consider avoiding: Long-term investors who mainly need simple valuation and financial-health filters and do not require real-time scanning.
+- Consider avoiding: Long-term investors who mainly need static screening (valuation and fundamentals) and do not require real-time scanning during market hours.

 Scanner Workflow: How It Works

-Trade Ideas includes live market scanning that marries sophisticated algorithms with flexible filters, enabling you to surface opportunities tailored to your strategy, such as oversold setups.
+Trade Ideas combines live market scanning with flexible filters.
+You can surface opportunities that match your strategy inputs—such as technical oversold conditions or other indicator-based setups.

-It continuously watches market data and flags tickers that match your inputs.
+The platform continuously monitors market data and flags tickers that match your parameters.
 You can filter by price, volume, technical indicators, and basic fundamentals.
-Preconfigured scans for popular strategies are available, helping new traders get started quickly.
+It also includes preconfigured scans for common approaches, which can help reduce setup time.

-In practice, users who like the platform tend to praise its speed and breadth: instead of manually checking watchlists, they rely on time-stamped alerts and sortable results to narrow the universe fast.
-The flip side is that the scanner can surface more candidates than a trader can realistically evaluate, so it rewards disciplined filtering and clear rules.
+In practice, users who adopt the platform tend to value the breadth of coverage and the timestamped alerts that allow faster review than manually checking watchlists.
+The flip side is that scanning can produce more candidates than a trader can realistically evaluate, which is why disciplined filtering and clear rules matter.

 Key Scanner Features